sabithaviswa2005-hash/ecoextract-website/README.md

 # License

-This project is intended for academic, innovation, and concept demonstration purposes.
+This project is an academic and concept-development work created by a student team for educational, research, and innovation purposes.